qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/widget/table_remote_model.rst

 Summary
 =======

-This short and very basic example is far from complete and in your application you have to implement some more features like error-handling, but it should give you a short overview of how to implement the remote table model in qooxdoo.
+This short and very basic example is far from complete and in your application you will have to implement some more features like error-handling, but it should give you a short overview of how to implement the remote table model in qooxdoo.

-Another basic implementation which uses the PHP RPC backend is available at the qooxdoo contrib sections.
+Another basic implementation which uses the PHP RPC backend is available in qooxdoo-contrib.
 Take a look at the `RPCExample <http://qooxdoo.org/contrib/project#rpcexample>`_ and setup the necessary `RPC PHP backend <http://qooxdoo.org/contrib/project#rpcphp>`_.